darwinia-network/node-liveness-probe/README.md

 ![](https://img.shields.io/github/workflow/status/darwinia-network/node-liveness-probe/Production)
 ![](https://img.shields.io/github/v/release/darwinia-network/node-liveness-probe)

-The node liveness probe is a sidecar container that exposes an HTTP `/healthz` endpoint, which calls several RPC methods via a WebSocket connection to check and serves as kubelet's livenessProbe hook to monitor health of a Darwinia node.
+The node-liveness-probe is a sidecar container that exposes an HTTP `/healthz` endpoint, which serves as kubelet's livenessProbe hook to monitor health of a Darwinia node.

-It also experimentally provides a readiness probe endpoint `/readiness`, which reports if the node is ready to handle RPC requests by determining if the syncing progress is done.
+It also experimentally provides a readiness probe endpoint `/readiness`, which reports if the node is ready to handle RPC requests, by determining if the syncing progress is done.

 ## Releases